 -After baking, they can be stored in the fridge for up to 5 days or in the freezer for up to 6 months.

 -The apple cider vinegar may be omitted.
-It’s often used in seitan to cut out the gluten taste of vital wheat gluten.
-I notice a positive difference when I used ACV, but my boyfriend & others who have taste tested don’t really notice 🤷🏻♀️.
+It is often used in seitan to cut out the gluten taste of vital wheat gluten.
+I notice a huge positive difference when I used ACV, but my boyfriend & others who have taste tested don’t really notice the difference 🤷🏻♀️.

 Fresh out of the oven, before grilling.